nuna123/inception/INCEPTION - Documentation.md

 		keyout - path for the PRIVATE KEY subj - the SSL cert demands some info about the owner, openssl by default opens a dialog for the info but [docker build] wont run if prompted for info. this gives all that info within the command to not be prompted.

-Rewriting the default NGINX config file to include my changes to the default server (using generated SSL cert, listening on port 443...)
+by looking at the default nginx config at /etc/nginx/nginx.conf, it includes all config files at [/etc/nginx/sites-enabled/*;] adding my config file to that folder. (using generated SSL cert, listening on port 443...)

-copying my index.html to the nginx server.

 EXPOSE:
 	https://we-are.bookmyshow.com/understanding-expose-in-dockerfile-266938b6a33d